Bollywood celebrities shower Alia and Ranbir with wishes as they welcome baby girl - ExBulletin

 Bipasha Basu wrote, “God bless the little girl.
 Congratulations Alia and Ranbir.”

-Riddhima Kapoor, sister of Ranbir Kapoor, wrote: “Ooooooooooffffff!!
-The happiest today.
+Ranbir Kapoor’s sister Riddhima Kapoor wrote, “Ooooooooooffffff!!
+Happier today.
 Proud parents of the cutest baby girl #blessings.
-Bua already loves her.
+Bua loves her already.”

 Soni Razdan, veteran actor and mother of Alia Bhatt, wrote, “Our hearts are overflowing and overwhelmed…thank you life.”